- Attendance Policy

 If you wish to speak confidentially about an incident of sexual misconduct, please contact one of the confidential resources located in the Student Services Center: Academic Advising, TRIO, or Disability Support Office (DSO).

-If you wish to report sexual misconduct or have questions about College policies and procedures regarding sexual misconduct, please contact our College’s Title IX Coordinator, Daniel McCollum (room 3E4, phone 815-835-6256), or Assistant Coordinator, Pamela Medema (in the Student Services Center, phone 815-835-6378).
+If you wish to report sexual misconduct or have questions about College policies and procedures regarding sexual misconduct, please contact our College’s Title IX Coordinator, Daniel McCollum (room 3E4, phone 815-835-6256).

 Our College is legally obligated to investigate all reports of sexual misconduct, and therefore it cannot guarantee the confidentiality of a report, but will consider a request for confidentiality and respect it to the extent possible.